 Spot rates were materially at the same level as the yield on the interest-bearing assets in Turkey.
 In light of this, the real-world yields are set equal to the reference rates as given above.
 Any equity risk premium that would be earned on equity assets is ignored on grounds of materiality and will be reflected in economic variances.
 The resulting yield is consistent with management's expectation of the return on the business.
 Real-world investment returns are used for calculating the expected return in the analysis of MCEV earnings, IRR and payback period new business metrics.

 Inflation assumption

-The inflation assumption has been set with regard to current data for consumer price and AvivaSA's assessment of long-term rates which has been informed by the implied inflation between nominal and real Turkish government bonds.
-As there is no liquid market in inflation-linked swap instruments, management's ability to set reliable inflation assumption with reference to the swap curve is reduced.
+As there is no liquid market in inflation-linked swap instruments, management's ability to set a reliable inflation assumption with reference to the swap curve is reduced.